 However, the Superior Chamber also ruled that the same company would be able to deduct marketing expenses, as these are considered indispensable for taxpayers because marketing provides conditions and means of distribution for products.
 Whether the company is the owner of the brand under which it sells its products was considered inconsequential.

 These two decisions, specifically considering the definition of promotion and advertising expenses included therein, could be confusing for the purposes of determining the deductibility of certain expenses.
 Notwithstanding, it should also be taken into consideration that it is an isolated precedent, which is not binding.

 Section 28-XVIII of the Mexican Income Tax Law (MITL) establishes that expenses incurred pro rata abroad with residents are non-deductible for income tax purposes.
 Further, in 2012, the Superior Chamber of the TFJA ruled in favour of a Mexican taxpayer in a case involving the deductibility of expenses incurred abroad on a pro rata basis.

 This decision of the Superior Chamber of the TFJA was challenged by the Mexican tax authorities before the Collegiate Circuit Courts.
 The resolution of the Collegiate Circuit Courts determined that, since the MITL also disallows the deduction of pro rata expenses incurred with persons who are not income taxpayers (i.e., non-profit organisations), no discriminatory treatment existed.

-The case was ultimately decided by the Supreme Court of Justice, where the Second Chamber ruled regarding the deductibility of expenses carried out pro rata, determining that the non-deductibility of pro rata expenses is not absolute and that Mexican tax authorities should review if certain requirements are met for these expenses to be considered as deductible.2
+The case was ultimately decided by the Supreme Court of Justice, where the Second Chamber ruled regarding the deductibility of expenses carried out pro rata, determining that the non-deductibility of pro rata expenses is not absolute and that Mexican tax authorities should review whether certain requirements are met for these expenses to be considered as deductible.

 The requirements suggested in the aforementioned ruling included that: